Parsnip

 Health Benefits

-- Good source of potassium, helping to maintain healthy blood pressure.
+- Good source of potassium, which is important for maintaining healthy blood pressure.

 Substitutes